meta-introspector/cargo2nix/README.md

 identical to how the overlay builds the crate, cutting out guess work.

 ## Contributing

+For an in-depth guide on setting up your development environment and understanding the Nixification workflow within the Meta-Introspector project, please refer to the [Onboarding Guide](./docs/onboarding_guide.md).

 See [Contributing](./CONTRIBUTING.md) for potentially more information.